The best places to live in New Orleans

 As a city rich in culture and history that is also renowned for its nightlife offerings, it is understandable that new residents may want to be close to the action.
 There are a number of great neighbourhoods located close to downtown New Orleans that allow residents to make the most of the city and truly immerse themselves in the vibrancy of it all.

 The leafy Garden District with its ancient magnolia trees and scents of Jasmine transports visitors and residents to a grander, more opulent era.
 It's no wonder this is one of the most popular places to live in New Orleans.
-With loads of sophisticated bars, smart restaurants and trendy coffee shops there is rarely any reason for residents to leave the Uptown area.
-Home to a diverse community ranging from young professionals to retirees, the area has a really liberal and welcoming spirit to it, and is a great place for new arrivals to start their New Orleans experience.
+With loads of sophisticated bars, smart restaurants and trendy coffee shops there is rarely any reason for residents to want to leave the Uptown area.
+Home to a diverse community ranging from young professionals to retirees, the area has a liberal and welcoming spirit, and is a great place for new arrivals to start their New Orleans experience.

 Gentilly/New Orleans East